DevOps and Application Lifecycle Management

 Use our integrated tool set to speed the development and delivery of your software applications.
 Build better apps for any platform, including iOS, Android, Java, Linux or Windows.

-Choose Team Services when you want quick setup, maintenance-free operations, and to collaborate easily across domains.
+Choose Team Services when you want quick setup, maintenance-free operations, easy collaboration across domains, elastic scale, and rock solid security.
 You’ll also have access to cloud load testing, cloud build servers, and application insights.
 Small teams can start for free!

 Choose on-premises TFS when you need your data to stay within your network or you want access to SharePoint sites and reporting services that integrate with TFS data and tools.